Pitch drop experiment: University of Queensland experiment

 The University of Queensland pitch drop experiment, featuring its custodian, John Mainstone (taken in 1990, two years after the seventh drop and 10 years before the eighth drop fell).

 The best-known version of the experiment was started in 1927 by Thomas Parnell of the University of Queensland in Brisbane, Australia, to demonstrate to students that some substances which appear solid are highly viscous fluids.
 Parnell poured a heated sample of the pitch into a sealed funnel and allowed it to settle for three years.
 In 1930, the seal at the neck of the funnel was cut, allowing the pitch to start flowing.
 A glass dome covers the funnel and it is placed on display outside a lecture theatre.
 Each droplet forms and falls over a period of about a decade.

-Between 1961 and 2013, the experiment was supervised by John Mainstone de].
+Between 1961 and 2013, the experiment was supervised by John Mainstone.

 The seventh drop fell at approximately 4:45 p.m. on 3 July 1988, while the experiment was on display at Brisbane's World Expo 88.
 However, apparently no one witnessed the drop fall itself; Mainstone had stepped out to get a drink at the moment it occurred.

 The eighth drop fell on 28 November 2000, allowing experimenters to calculate the pitch as having a viscosity of approximately 230 billion times that of water.

 This experiment is recorded in Guinness World Records as the "world's longest continuously running laboratory experiment", and it is expected there is enough pitch in the funnel to allow it to continue for at least another hundred years.
 This experiment is predated by two other (still-active) scientific devices, the Oxford Electric Bell (1840) and the Beverly Clock (1864), but each of these has experienced brief interruptions since 1937.